UncleRus/MultiOSD/doc/source/lowlevel/options.rst

 SWCH
 ----

 Switch input channel.
-Works if :ref:`o-switch` = 2.
+Used if :ref:`o-switch` = 2.

 +-------+--------+
 | Type  | Size   |